BHashemi2021/MechaCar_Statistical_Analysis/README.md

 ------------------------------

 •	Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+    By significantly low p-values, vehicle_length (p-value=2.60e-12), and ground_clearance (p-value=5.21e-08) could provide nonrandom amount of variance to the mpg in this study.

 • Is the slope of the linear model considered to be zero?
 Why or why not?
+    Considering the significant p-values for at least two variables indicate that the slope of the linear regression is not zero and the two could provide variance to mpg in a non-random fashion.

 • Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-•	The MechaCar_mpg.csv file is imported and read into a dataframe (5 pt)
-•	An RScript is written for a linear regression model to be performed on all six variables (10 pt)
-•	An RScript is written to create the statistical summary of the linear regression model with the intended p-values (10 pt)
-•	There is a summary that addresses all three questions (5 pt)
+    Interestingly, the intercept (p-value=5.08e-08) has a significant p-value too.
+This indicates that aside from vehicle_length and ground_clearance, there might be at least another variable that could affect mpg.

+#### Summary
+By at least tow variables (vehicle_length and ground_clearance) having significant p-values, we could reject the null hypothesis and state that the slope in the model is not zero.
+The manufacturer could transform, scale or optimize these aforesaid two variables as they could affect mpg.
+In conclusion, it seems the linear model did not fully predict mpg as the intercept also had a significant p-value.

 Deliverable 2